Kat9-123/Elite/README.md

 <i>If you want to use a different font, modify the Font option in assets/Settings.txt</i>

-You can either either compile it from source yourself, or download it from the <a href=https://github.com/Kat9-123/Elite/releases>Releases tab</a> just make sure that the assets folder is located in the same directory as where you launch the executable from.
+You can either compile it from source yourself, or download it from the <a href=https://github.com/Kat9-123/Elite/releases>Releases tab</a> just make sure that the assets folder is located in the same directory as where you launch the executable from.

-I would suggest you take a look at assets/Settings.txt for things like graphics settings or mouse settings before playing.
+I would suggest you take a look at assets/Settings.txt for things like graphics or mouse settings before playing.